LouisRichard/LouisRichard/README.md

 * Get a job idk
 * I really need a new NAS
 * And I really need to put NextCloud on my NAS
 * Running a 14yo laptop is getting kinda old
+* Using a dotmatrix printer as a TTY

 ****
 Langages that I'm alright with